 Avoid your phone

-Sure, it’s possible that you’re one of those moms-to-be who really enjoys fielding texts asking you if you’ve had the baby yet, but really, is it likely?
+Sure, it’s possible that you’re one of those people who really enjoys fielding texts asking you if you’ve had the baby yet, but really, is it likely?
 When Baby is born, you’ll tell people.
-That doesn’t mean you’re contractually obligated to tell the same people every time they isn’t born.
+That doesn’t mean you’re contractually obligated to tell the same people every time they are not born.

 Start a betting pool

 If it works for the royal baby, why not for your little one, too?
 If you’re going to be overdue, why not get your partner, family, and friends to put some action on exactly how overdue you’re going to be?
 The day that Baby is born will be an exciting one for everyone close to you, but for one lucky person, it could be exciting and profitable.
 If your loved ones get really into it, there’s no reason to stop at the due date, either – there’s also the time of birth, Baby’s weight, and, if you haven’t found out yet, the sex.

 Maybe you already have the perfect name picked out, but what if they come out, and you look deep in their eyes and realize they just don’t really look like a Reginald Leopold Algernon the third?
 Maybe it’s safest to have a backup plan.

 You never know – as you’re getting wheeled out of the hospital with your little bundle of joy in your arms, you might wheel right past a pair of soon-to-be preemie parents who are caught off-guard enough that they don’t have a name ready, and then you’ll be glad you paired three extra name-middle name combos while you were waiting.